mxmCherry/translit/README.md

 ## Motivation

-TODO: describe existing analogs and explain why they are not perfect.
+TODO: describe existing analogs and explain why they are not perfect (don't forget license!).